bleonardb3/WatsonStudio/Lab-3/README.md

 Upon completing the lab, you will:

 1. Create Cloud Object Storage buckets to contain the input and result files
-1. Become familiar with the neural network flow editor used to design the neural network model
+1. Use the neural network flow editor to create a neural network design from an example.
-1. Become familiar with the experiment builder used to set up a training definition to train the neural network model
+1. Use the Experiment builder to set up a training definition to train the neural network model
 1. Monitor the training progress and results.
 1. Deploy the trained model
 1. Test the deployed model.